CDCgov/prime-reportstream/prime-router/docs/design/proposals/0023-condition-to-code-mapping/0023-condition-to-code-mapping.md

 ### Supplemental Condition Mapping Table

 The RCTC does a fairly good job of keeping up to date with LOINC and SNOMED codes and is regularly updated.
 It is anticipated that despite this there will be a requirement to map codes that are not present in the condition mapping table.
 This will be accomplished by a supplemental condition table in a similar manner to the LIVD supplemental table with the exception that the two tables will not be merged into a single table in the database.
 Instead the supplemental table will only be queried if there is a failure to find a match on the main table.
 The supplemental table will contain the same columns as the main table.
-If a column is not applicable it can be left blank unless if is the "Code", "Condition Name" or "Condition Code" columns.
+If a column is not applicable it can be left blank unless it is the "Code", "Condition Name" or "Condition Code" columns.

 Example: